gmvoit/just-the-docs/descriptions/Essentials.md

 The gas supply rate $\dot{M}\_{\rm in}$ is a customizable feature of **ExpCGM**.
 In many cases, the simplest physically motivated approach is to assume steady-state inflow at an inflow speed $v_{\rm in}$ that satisfies
-  $$v_{\rm in} \frac {\partial \varepsilon} {\partial r} = \langle \rho \Lambda_\rho \rangle$$ Radiative cooling then offsets the energy gains owing to gravitational compression as atmospheric gas flows inward.
+  $$v_{\rm in} \frac {\partial \varepsilon} {\partial r} = \langle \rho \Lambda_\rho \rangle$$ Radiative cooling then offsets the internal energy gains coming from gravitational compression as atmospheric gas flows inward.
 The corresponding gas supply rate is

 <p>
   $$\dot{M}_{\rm in} = 4 \pi r^2 \bar{\rho} v_{\rm in}$$